 Terry writes about THEKPV on his website, thekpv.com (for technical-minded people):

 Harvested kinetic energy is converted to direct current and stored in a bank of ultracapacitors, the electricity can be quickly released via the propulsion booster switch.
-Motion is captured by an extra sprocket mounted on the opposite side of the rear wheel to the electric motor, using five gears engineered to rotate a set of very small 3-phase alternators designed with multi-pole configuration to reduce cogging torque.Also read: $19 Device Extends Your Expensive Phone's Battery Life Like Nothing Else.
-20% Discount Code: GREENOPT
+Motion is captured by an extra sprocket mounted on the opposite side of the rear wheel to the electric motor, using five gears engineered to rotate a set of very small 3-phase alternators designed with multi-pole configuration to reduce cogging torque.Also read: This Device Extends Your Phone's Battery Lifespan Like Nothing Else.
+5% Discount Code: GREENOPT

 Each of these alternators convert alternating current to direct current with 74% efficiency.
 The regen device frame structure is hand built out of polycarbonate.
 Usually electric vehicles or electric bikes or scooters equipped with regenerative capability utilize a type of controller that can switch the motor or hub motor into a generator only during braking events.